saucelabs-training/automation-best-practices/testing-for-charity/my-react-app/docs/E2E-TESTS.md

 5. Need an extra dependency (Cypress)
 6. Need to learn extra dependency API

+---

-**❓Can we test the same thing more efficiently❓**
+### ❓Can we test the same thing more efficiently❓

+---

 ## 📝Summary

 ✅E2E UI teting with Cypress allows us to do functional testing of the web app

-✅However, it's extremely inneficient and there are better alternatives
+✅However, it's inneficient and there are better alternatives

 Wouldn't it be great to have this tested automatically through CI?